Quzhou: Second World War

 During the Second World War, Imperial Japanese army used bacteriological weapons in Quzhou, spreading plague, typhoid and other diseases in Quzhou, as well as in Ningbo and Changde.
 As a result, between 1940 and 1948 more than 300,000 Chinese civilians in the area contracted the plague and other diseases, and an estimated 50,000 died in Quzhou alone.

+On April 18, 1942, hours after bombing Tokyo, six US Army B-25 bombers crash landed near Quzhou after running out of fuel, including the leader of the raid, Lieutenant Colonel Jimmy Doolittle.

 Administration

 The prefecture-level city of Quzhou administers 2 districts, 1 county-level city, and 3 counties.

 Geography

 The centre of Quzhou sits on a broad basin along the Qu River, a tributary of the Qiantang River.
 The Qu River flows roughly southeast for 81.5 km and is flanked on both sides by hills.
 Almost all the rivers of Quzhou feed into the Qiantang, which ultimately empties into Hangzhou Bay.

 The terrain is higher in the west and the east.
 The territory of Quzhou Municipality is made up of plains (15%), hills (36%), and mountains (49%).
 In the north is the Qianli Gang (千里岗) mountain range and in the west the Yu Mountains (玉山脉).
 The highest mountains, the range known as the Xianxia Ling (仙霞岭), lie in the south.
 The highest point in the city is at Dalong Gang (大龙岗), which rises to 1,500 m above sea level.

 70.7% of the land is covered with forest.
 The rest is densely irrigated and farmed, producing citrus fruits, tea and mulberry leaves.

 The north China plain is an important grain-producing areas is also the key area of nitrogen loss, Quzhou nitrogen loss in 2017 about 9000 tons, through effective to improve crops (wheat, corn, vegetables and animal (pig, eggs) in the production of reasonable management to further improve the Quzhou has been the development of the north China plain green agriculture.